cresset-template/cresset/README.md

 Windows Subsystem for Linux (WSL).
 WSL on Windows 11 gives a similar experience to using native Linux.

-This project has been tested on WSL on Windows 11 with the WSL CUDA driver and Docker Desktop for Windows.
+This project has been tested on Windows 11 WSL with the WSL CUDA driver and Docker Desktop for Windows.